Discovery of Single Independent Latent Variable: Experimental Results

-\paragraph{Baselines.} We consider four baselines taken from a recent review \cite{kahankova2019review}.
+{\bf{Baselines.}} We consider four baselines taken from a recent review \cite{kahankova2019review}.
 Specifically, we focus on methods that utilize reference thorax channels.
 The first two baselines are based on adaptive filtering, which is considered to be the traditional approach for fECG extraction: least mean squares (LMS) and recursive least squares (RLS).
 This approach was first introduced by \citet{widrow1975adaptive}, and it is still considered to be relevant in recent studies \cite{martinek2017non,wu2013research,swarnalath2010novel}.
-The third baseline is adaptive linear network (ADALINE).
-ADALINE utilizes neural networks adaptable to the nonlinear time-varying properties of the ECG signal \cite{kahankova2018adaptive}.
-The fourth baseline is based on echo state network (ESN) \cite{jaeger2001echo}.
+The third baseline is ADALINE~\cite{kahankova2018adaptive} which utilizes neural networks adaptable to the nonlinear time-varying properties of the ECG signal.
+The fourth baseline is based on an echo state network (ESN) \cite{jaeger2001echo}.

-\paragraph{Quantitative evaluation.} To the best of our knowledge, there is no gold-standard nor definitive evaluation metrics for fECG extraction.
+{\bf{Quantitative evaluation.}} To the best of our knowledge, there is no gold-standard nor definitive evaluation metrics for fECG extraction.
 Here, based on the ground-truth doppler signal, we quantify the enhancement of the fECG and the suppression of the mECG as follows.

 First, we compute the principal component of the input $x_i$.
 Second, we compute the one-sided auto-correlation of the principal component, and denote it by $A_{x_i}$.
 Then, we quantify the average presence of the fECG in the inputs $x_i$ by computing: $\bar{A}_x^{(f)}=\frac{1}{n_s}\sum_{i=1}^{n_s} A_{x_i}(\tau_i^{(f)})$, where $\tau_i^{(f)}$ denotes the periods of the fECG obtained from the doppler signals, and $n_s$ denotes the number of time segments in the evaluated recording.
 Similarly, we compute $\bar{A}_x^{(m)}=\frac{1}{n_s}\sum_{i=1}^{n_s} A_{x_i}(\tau_i^{(m)})$, where $\tau_i^{(m)}$ denotes the periods of the mECG obtained from the thorax signals.
 Finally, to quantify the relative presences of the signals, we compute the ratio $R_x=\frac{\bar{A}_x^{(f)}}{\bar{A}_x^{(m)}}$.
 We apply the same procedure to the codes $s'_i$, resulting in $R_{s'}$.
 When evaluating the baselines, we consider the signals obtained after the mECG cancellation as the counterparts of our code signals.